HarryPaniccc/DnD/World of Helodaria/Uldronos Council.md

 Vampires and other main characters

 - Athelstan, the blood fey.
-Sealed away during the Ascension, Athelstan is a fey of incredible dark magic, possessing the Vampyric Curse.
+Sealed away during the Ascension, Athelstan is a fey of incredible dark magic, possessing the Vampiric Curse.
 The Einzbern paladin creed of old took a seal that would persist within their bloodline, ensuring so long as their descendants survived, Athelstan could never return.
 Now, a ritual has caused Kanan and Tevis Einzbern to be a sort of channel of his power in the material plane.
 Sounds like Artagan from critical role.
 He was sealed using the power of the Vessel of Avarice, a powerful, dark artefact in the shape of a chalice that has the ability to syphon power into a ritual through sacrifice.

     He wields the vampiric curse, but due to his magic, he is not harmed by the sun, merely weakened by it.
 He was not able to be defeated, so the Einzberns decided to forge a prison in the place where he can be held forever, where the sun never fully sets.